davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 The chapter ends with the batch inference paradigm within the context of ETLs and distributed processing.

-### __Model Management and Delivery__
+### __Model Management and Delivery__ ([slides](/assets/documents/Coursera-MLOps_Specialization/C4_-_Deploying_Machine_Learning_Models_in_Production/C4_W3.pdf))

-This chapter deals with all the model management activities such as tracking experiments and model versioning, after this, the chapter transitions into the MLops topic.
-Starts by giving an ML Solution Lifecycle, bridging ML and IT with MLops:
+This chapter deals with all the model management activities such as tracking model experiments and model versioning, after this, the chapter transitions into the MLops topic.
+It starts by giving an ML Solution Lifecycle, bridging ML and IT with MLops:

 - Continuous Integration (CI): Testing and validating code, components, data, data schemas, and models
 - Continuous Delivery (CD): Deploying model prediction service